 Ferguson Mayor James Knowles told local media this month that he expected demonstrations across the region and warned authorities to “prepare for the worst.”

 St. Louis Police Chief Sam Dotson said Tuesday that his officers are ready for whatever happens.

-"We've had three months to prepare. ...
-Acts of violence will not be tolerated," he said.
-"Our intelligence is good.
+“We’ve had three months to prepare. … Acts of violence will not be tolerated,” he told CNN.
+“Our intelligence is good.
 Our tactics are good.
-We can protect lawful people and at the same time arrest criminals."
+We can protect lawful people and at the same time arrest criminals.”

-On Tuesday, St. Louis Mayor Francis Slay wrote the city's aldermen, singling out Alderwoman Phyllis Young, chairwoman of the city's public safety committee, to explain that 400 National Guard troops would be requested for the city.
+St. Louis Mayor Francis Slay wrote the city’s aldermen to explain that 400 National Guard troops would be requested for the city.

 “We will not, unless something happens that we have not foreseen, post them where there are organized protests,” Slay wrote.

 They will be placed with police officers at 45 locations around the city to prevent violence and property destruction.